Guardians of the Galaxy – Mission: Breakout!: Queue and preshow

-Ride
+Ride experience

 Mission Breakout has three "gantry lifts", two boarding levels and one shaftway, allowing guests to board one lift while the shaft is in use by the other.
 Both gantry lifts are pushed into and pulled out of the shaftway by a mechanical arm in front of the exit doors.

 After guests are seated in the gantry lift, the Collector tells the riders that "this is the moment you've been waiting for."
 However, Rocket unplugs the system and inserts Quill's walkman, cued up to one of six songs from the '70s and '80s.
 The lift quickly rises up to the generator control room where Rocket blows it up, opening the cages and freeing the team, but also cutting the power to the gantry lift.
 Rocket tries to regain control as the lift accelerates up and down, and guests see the Guardians entangled in various situations, as well as getting a brief view of Disneyland.
 As soon as the on-ride camera takes photos of the riders, the lift begins to drop once again.
 Rocket finally restores power and the lift drops down to show the Guardians with Cosmo as Rocket rejoins them and gives Quill his walkman back.
 They then reunite with Mantis who has arrived with their ship.
 Quill and Gamora thank the guests for their help, but as the lift resets itself, Drax is heard asking why they are thanking them as all the guests did was sit through the whole experience and did not actually do any fighting.

 As guests leave the gantry lift and exit down a corridor, the sounds of the escaping creatures can be heard.
 The Collector can be heard over the intercom, upset over the loss of the Guardians and his creatures.
 At one point, Stan Lee can be heard over the intercom asking if this is part of the tour.
 Howard the Duck can also occasionally be heard, mocking the Collector's situation and bidding guests farewell.